stefansbv/stefansuciu.ro/content/post/sqitch-gui-development.md

 draft: false
 title: Sqitch GUI development
 categories:
-    - Sqitch GUI
+- Projects
+tags:
-    - wxPerl
+- wxperl
-    - Notes
+- sqitch
 ---

 I'm experimenting lately with a project to make a GUI for the